22820242

 22820245

-What is an Advanced Deep Infiltrating Endometriosis Scan
+What is a Deep Infiltrating Endometriosis Scan

-Identification of deep infiltrative lesions is critical for proper surgical planning and management of care.
-While a standard pelvic ultrasound is effective for detecting ovarian endometriomas, deep infiltrating endometriosis requires the precision of an Advanced Deep Infiltrating Endometriosis Scan, which targets structures that lie deep in the pelvis that are not evaluated during a standard pelvic ultrasound.
+Identifying deep infiltrative lesions is critical for proper surgical planning and management of care.
+A typical pelvic ultrasound is effective for detecting ovarian endometriomas but can easily overlook sites of deep infiltrating endometriosis.
+This type of lesion usually requires expensive imaging tests such as MRI.
+But now, with the precision of a Deep Infiltrating Endometriosis Ultrasound Scan, structures that lie deep in the pelvis can be evaluated for the presence of infiltrating lesions.
 This includes the uterine ligaments, adjacent connective tissue, rectum, vaginal wall, cervix, ureters and bladder wall.
 A graded assessment of organ mobility is also performed to evaluate for possible adhesions.
-Advanced Sonograms of Alaska stands as the pioneer and only diagnostic imaging facility in Alaska with sonographers and radiologists who specialize in identifying deep infiltrating endometriosis and have a demonstrated track record of accuracy.

 22820248